MicrosoftDocs/win32/desktop-src/shell/diskquotacontrol-quotafileincomplete.md

 ---
-Description: Gets a Boolean value that indicates whether the quota file for the volume is complete. ms.assetid: 25eb7df4-ba6c-4c6c-b611-e32b673a4d18
+description: Gets a Boolean value that indicates whether the quota file for the volume is complete. ms.assetid: 25eb7df4-ba6c-4c6c-b611-e32b673a4d18
 title: DiskQuotaControl.QuotaFileIncomplete property
 ms.topic: reference